Askey--Wilson polynomials, quadratic harnesses and martingales: Construction in the general case

 Next, we tackle the issue of extending the quadratic harness from Proposition \ref{Thm-QH-small} to a larger time interval.
 The main technical difficulty is that such processes may have a discrete component in their distributions.
-The construction is based on the Askey-Wilson distribution \cite[(2.9)]{Askey-Wilson-85}, with slight correction as in \cite[(2.5)]{Stokman-Koornwinder-98}.
+The construction is based on the Askey--Wilson distribution \cite{AskeyWilson85}, (2.9), with slight correction as in \cite{StokmanKoornwinder98}, (2.5).

-The basic plan of proof of Theorem \ref{Thm-QH-q} is the same as that of the proof of Proposition \ref{Thm-QH-small}: we define auxiliary Markov process $(Y_t)_{t\in I}$ through a family of Askey-Wilson distributions that satisfy the Chapman-Kolmogorov equations.
-Then we use formulas \eqref{Z} and \eqref{Def:X} to define $(X_t)$.
-The main difference is that due to an overwhelming number of cases that arise with mixed type distributions, we use orthogonal polynomials to deduce all properties we need.
-(Similar approach was used in \cite{Bryc-Matysiak-Wesolowski-04b}.)
+The basic plan of the proof of Theorem \ref{Thm-QH-q} is the same as that of the proof of Proposition \ref{Thm-QH-small}: we define auxiliary Markov process $(Y_t)_{t\in I}$ through a family of Askey--Wilson distributions that satisfy the Chapman--Kolmogorov equations.
+Then we use formulas (\ref{Z}) and (\ref{Def:X}) to define $(X_t)$.
+The main difference is that due to an overwhelming number of cases that arise with mixed-type distributions, we use orthogonal polynomials to deduce all properties we need.
+(A similar approach was used in \cite{BrycMatysiakWesolowski04b}.)